cscart/docs/en/addons/product_labels/index.rst

 Compatibility
 =============

-The add-on is compatible with CS-Cart and Multi-Vendor 4.5 and above, but only versions 4.11.x, 4.12.x and 4.13.x are supported.
-PHP 7.1 and higher is required.
+    The add-on is compatible with CS-Cart and Multi-Vendor 4.10 and above, but only versions 4.12.x and above are supported.
+Need compatibility with another CS-Cart version?
+Contact us via email cart-addons@cscart.com now.

-The add-on is adapted to the New Generation Theme, Vanilla Theme, Airy Mobile Theme, Rome Theme Front Pack and also to Unitheme 2 and Youpi Theme by Alexbranding.
+    Minimum required PHP version is 7.1.
+The add-on does not support PHP 8.x yet.

-.. note:: Don't know what archive to download to install the add-on?
-Read `here <https://www.simtechdev.com/docs/faq/index.html#what-archive-do-i-download>`_.
+    See more information about compatibility of our add-ons `here <https://docs.cs-cart.com/marketplace-addons/compatibility/index.html>`_.

 =======
 Support
 =======

 You are guaranteed a quality add-on supported by the future versions.
-If you need help, please contact us via our `help desk system <http://www.simtechdev.com/helpdesk>`_.
+If you need help, please contact us via our `help desk system <https://helpdesk.cs-cart.com>`_.

 ====
 Demo